 You have had infections before, but nothing like this.
 Normally if you get a cut or scrape it heals without incident.
 This time it is red, swollen and painful all the time, and don’t even try to touch it!

 What you probably have is a condition called cellulitis.
-Cellulitis is an infection the skin that in most cases can be treated on an outpatient basis with oral antibiotics.
-However left untreated it can advance into a more serious case of cellulitis or worse, a deeper soft tissue or bone infection.
+Cellulitis is an infection the skin that, in most cases, can be treated on an outpatient basis with oral antibiotics.
+However, if left untreated, it can advance into a more serious case of cellulitis or worse, a deeper soft tissue infection or bone infection.

 - Apply a bandage with antibiotic ointment to reduce risk of infection.

 - If it is a cut or scrape, these simple wound cares instructions are usually sufficient, but if a laceration or puncture occurs see a doctor immediately.

 When you see redness extending around the wound greater than 1 cm (about a quarter inch) think of it as your red stop sign to stop the treatment you are doing at home and see a doctor immediately.